-For this introduction to landscape astrophotography, we cover all the steps to help you take amazing images of the night sky above Earth.
+For this beginners guide to landscape astrophotography, we cover all the steps to help you take amazing images of the night sky above Earth.

 To support this, we analyzed 260 of the best astro landscape images shortlisted in the Astronomy Photographer of the Year competition to share what we could learn.
 This includes: